-The Club would love to hear from anyone can contribute to developing this page on the history of chess in Kāpiti.
+The Club would love to hear from anyone who can contribute to this page on the history of chess in Kāpiti.
 You can contact us here.

 A forerunner to today’s Kāpiti Chess Club is known to have existed in the 1970’s with records of two novel “2 in 3” open tournaments organised by the Club in 1976 and 1977.